rafasixteen/Dont_Fall/README.md

 # Don't Fall

 ## Overview
-Don't Fall is an engaging and dynamic game that challenges players to control the character using the powerful recoil of their shotgun.
-The primary objective is to navigate through the game environment, skillfully avoiding randomly spawning obstacles.
-The twist lies in strategically collecting ammo to sustain airborne momentum and prevent the inevitable descent, adding an extra layer of complexity and excitement to the gameplay.
+Don't Fall is a game that challenges players to control the character using the powerful recoil of their shotgun.
+The main objective is to navigate through the game environment, avoiding randomly spawned obstacles.
+The twist lies in strategically collecting ammo to maintain airborne momentum and prevent the inevitable descent, that results in losing the game.

 ## Table of Contents
 - [Features](#features)